 Throughout the year, cloudy weather, rain, and much wind prevail.
 Fine days are rare.
-Frost and snow are constant on the mountains; but near the level of that great climate agent, the ocean, whose temperature is there never below forty-five degrees of Fahrenheit, neither one nor the other are nearly so troublesome as one might expect in so high a southern latitude, among snow-covered mountains, whose sight is enough to make one shiver.
+Frost and snow are constant on the mountains; but near the level of that great climate agent, the ocean, whose temperature is there never below forty-five degrees of Fahrenheit, neither on on or the other are nearly so troublesome as one might expect in to high a southern latitude, among non-covered mountains, whose sight is soudigh to make one shiver.

-The wretched natives of Sonthern and Western Tierra del Fuego are low in stature, ill-looking, and ill-proportioned.
+The wretched natives of Southern and Western Tierra del Fuego are low in stature, ill-looking, and ill-proportioned.
 (I speak of them generally in their savage state.)